 The Origins of American Photography, From Daguerreotype to Dry-Plate, 1839-1885, by Keith F. Davis and Jane L. Aspinwall (Yale University Press,2007).

 An American Century of Photography: From Dry-Plate to Digital; The Hallmark Photographic Collection, by Keith F. Davis (Hallmark Cards/Abrams, 1999).

-Publications on individual bodies of work within the overall collection include the following:
+Publications on individual bodies of work within the overall collection and exhibitions include the following:

 The Photographs of Ray K. Metzker, by Keith F. Davis (Hall Family Foundation/Nelson-Atkins Museum of Art/Yale University Press, 2012)